MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Relationships between elements

 The additive and associative plural particles (?) and (?) cannot occur in the presence of a classifier.
 Additionally, a genitive may only be expressed if the head noun has a possessive suffix.
-This genitive is itself a full noun phrase, which is only restricted in that it cannot end with a demonstrative if the possessed noun also ends with a demonstrative.
-When both a genitive is present along with a demonstrative, relative clause, or both, it is ambiguous as to whether the demonstrative and/or relative clause is modifying the genitive or the head of the noun phrase.
+This genitive is itself a full noun phrase that possesses the head.
+When both a genitive is present along with a relative clause, it is ambiguous as to whether it is modifying the genitive or the head of the noun phrase.

-    (A.#) ????? ??? ??? ???
-          ?????       ???   ??? ???
-          dog(?):A3SG black man that
-          'that man's black dog' or 'that black dog of (a/the) man'

-    (A.#) ????? ??? ??? ?????
+    (A.#) ??? ????? ??? ??? ??? ?????
-          ?????     ???   ??? ?????
+          ???    ?????     ???    ???   ??? ?????
-          face:A3SG woman REL P3SG:be.beautiful
+          DEF.SG face:A3SG DEF.SG woman REL P3SG:be.beautiful
           'the face of the woman who is beautiful', or 'the woman's face that is beautiful'

 _\[use of a demonstrative for both the head noun and the genitive is not attested in the corpus; possibly allowed, but unnatural and highly pragmatically marked at best\]_ (?)

 ## <a name="verb_phrases"></a>A. The verb phrase <a href="#table_of_contents">^</a>